Jenkins steps

 - Double-click the step to edit it, and use the Setup tab to configure the inputs.
 You can use plain text, input variables, or a combination of both.
 See the sections below for detailed information on the inputs.

-- If you include request parameters in the Build Parameters Query String input, make sure you URL encode the string.
+- If you include request parameters in the Build Parameters Query String input, make sure you URL-encode the string.

 - On the Run Location tab, set where you want the step to run: in the cloud or on an xMatters Agent installed behind your firewall.